 Despite the potentially uncomfortable nature of such conversations with your mom and dad, it is a discussion that needs to take place so that you have a mutual understanding of preferences and concerns; and there’s no time like the present.
 Here’s why: The best time for seniors to consider a move to a CCRC or other retirement community is well-before a health crisis forces the issue.
 And that is a good way to frame the conversation: It’s about being prepared for the unknowns of the future…for their sake and yours.

-A few ideas on how to start a discussion with your aging parents about their senior living options…
+A few ideas on how to start a talk to your aging parents about their future and senior living options…

 1. Cash-out and move to a more senior-friendly home